Oleme2708/esp32-cnc-plotter/README.md

 # ESP32 pin configuration
-These pin are wired this way to avoid important pin that cause error
+These pin are wired this way to avoid important pins that might cause error
 ## X axis

 | Motor phase | ESP32 GPIO |